Harnessing Headwinds of Change

 Pushing the Envelope: Being the Best When It Counts

-In her speeches, Nicole inspires audiences with lessons from her experience that can be tailored to meet program objectives.
 Nicole brings her experience to the stage and holds audiences spellbound with an easygoing authenticity of someone who’s achieved greatness.
 She’s been a member and leader of exceptional teams.
 She has faced overwhelming challenges and adversity and has come out on top.
-When Nicole’s distinguished military career was cut short by a neurological tick-borne illness that, at its worst, left her unable to walk safely or speak intelligibly, she overcame those challenges, as well.

-While other high school students were practicing for their driver’s licenses, Nicole was accumulating flight time – she was sixteen years old when she took her first solo flight.
+While other high school students were practicing for their driver’s license, Nicole was accumulating flight time.
+She was sixteen years old when she took her first solo flight and from that point on there was no stopping her.
 While in high school, she joined the Civil Air Patrol and participated in Air Force Junior ROTC.
 Nicole’s professional story began when she earned her commission from the United States Air Force Academy in 1996.
 Following graduation, she attended Undergraduate Pilot Training (UPT) at Columbus AFB, MS and began her career as a pilot.
 Competitively selected to fly combat aircraft, she was among the first group of women to fly modern fighter aircraft.
-She served in combat as an F-15E Flight Commander, Evaluator, Instructor Pilot and Flight Lead.
+As a career pilot, she served in combat as an F-15E Flight Commander, Evaluator, Instructor Pilot and Flight Lead.
 Over her 21-year career, Nicole achieved the rating of Command Pilot with over 2,300 flight hours in six different Air Force aircraft.
 She was also selected to fly as Thunderbird #3 with the USAF Air Demonstration Squadron – the first woman to fly on any Department of Defense military jet demonstration team.
 Colonel Malachowski has served as a mission ready fighter pilot in three operational F-15E fighter squadrons and has flown over 188 combat hours, including her proudest moment as a fighter pilot: leading the first fighter formation to provide security for Iraq’s historic democratic elections in 2005.

 On the ground, Nicole was a White House Fellow, class of 2008-2009, where she served on the Presidential Transition Support Team (PTST) while assigned to the U.S. General Services Administration.
 She has served two high-level staff assignments at the Pentagon – one in the Office of the Secretary of Defense (OSD P&R) as well as the Secretary of the Air Force Office of International Affairs (SAF/IA).
 She also served as the Executive Director of the White House’s national ‘Joining Forces’ initiative where she directly advised former First Lady Michelle Obama and Dr. Jill Biden on all topics relating to service members, veterans, and military families to include employment, education, mental health, veterans’ homelessness and more.